bigyan-kc/PhoneBook-Web-Application/README.md

 # PhoneBook-Web-Application
 This is a simple Phone Book Web application that allows the users to add contact, view contact, edit contact and delete contact.
 This project is developed by following the MVC pattern and mainly using the Servlet and JSP.
-Hibernate is used as the ORM tool and
+Hibernate is used as an ORM tool and
-Postgres is used as database.
+Postgres is used as the database.

 **Login Page**